j-a-ryan/Collisions/README.md

 Uses <a href="https://github.com/5yutan5/PyQtDarkTheme">PyQtDarkTheme</a>

 ## Current Status: alpha
-August, 2026: What I believe to be the last alpha version has been released.
-If it doesn't crash during usage, the first beta version will be released, probably in late August or September.
+August, 2026: Finishing up the last few alpha releases.
+The first beta version will be released in September.

 ## License
 This software is licensed under the MIT license.